Cognitive Dysfunction – Senility in Geriatric Pets

 A general health examination is a first step to see if there is anything that is treatable.
 Bloodwork and urinalysis can point to (or rule out) abnormalities in organ function that could cause behavioral changes in an elderly pet.
 Examples are: diabetes, Cushing’s syndrome, kidney disease, bladder infections, hyperthyroidism in old kitties, and many other possibilities.

-Hearing loss is very common in this age group.
+Hearing loss is common in this age group.
 It can explain a lot of the geriatric patient’s seeming lack of awareness.
 Vision loss sometimes plays a role in this as well.
-Rarely are these conditions treatable, but getting a checkup will determine if anything can be done.
-Sometimes an eye condition can be treated and some forms of cataracts can be considered for surgical correction (if the rest of the elderly patient is doing well otherwise).
+Rarely are these conditions reversible, but getting a checkup will determine if anything can be done.
+Sometimes an eye condition can be treated and some forms of cataracts can be considered for surgical correction (if the patient is doing well otherwise).

 Decreasing stress in elderly pets is helpful too.
-Keeping schedules consistent and having predictable pattern of feedings, outings, and bedtimes can help the old dog or cat minimize the things they have to adapt to.
+Keeping schedules consistent and having predictable pattern of feedings, outings, and bedtimes can help the old dog or cat.
 Sometimes this isn’t easy as our families evolve and “life happens”.
 There are some products available – involving specialized pheromones in a spray or diffuser form – that can have a de-stressing effect on anxious dogs & cats.
 If it sounds like a reasonable thing to try, your vet may be able to suggest a trial with this type of product.